-In order to overcome this gastric condition, you need to first be mindful about the foods in your diet that could be triggering the symptoms.
+To overcome this gastric condition, you need first to be mindful of the foods in your diet that could be triggering the symptoms.
 Once you figure that out, you'll be able to overcome the condition by simply eliminating these foods from your diet.
 Let us look at some of these foods in detail.

-Diet plays an important role in managing acidity.
-Just the way there are certain foods that, when included in your diet, can help maintain the pH balance of your body, there are some items when eliminated, can help you relieve acidity-related discomfort.
+Diet plays a vital role in managing acidity.
+Just the way there are certain foods that, when included in your diet, can help maintain your body's pH balance, there are some items, when eliminated, can help you relieve acidity-related discomfort.
 Read on to find out what foods they are.

-High-Fat Foods: Fatty meats, whipped cream, fast foods (like burger, fries, pizzas), processed food, and snacks among other things are all examples of high-fat foods.
-These trigger the release of the hormone cholecystokinin (CCK), which eases the lower esophageal sphincter, causing acid reflux.
+High-Fat Foods: Fatty meats, whipped cream, fast foods (like burgers, fries, pizzas), processed food, and snacks, among other things, are all examples of high-fat foods.
+These trigger the hormone cholecystokinin (CCK) release, which eases the lower esophageal sphincter, causing acid reflux.

-Acidic Fruits and Juices: Citrus fruits and juices have high levels of acidity in them, which are likely to cause an imbalance in the pH levels of the body and result in gastrointestinal issues like acidity and heartburn.
-Oranges, lemon, sweet lime, grapefruit, among others are examples of these fruits.
-These fruits are categorised as reflexogenic, which means that they are likely to cause or worsen reflux.
+Acidic Fruits and Juices: Citrus fruits and juices have high acidity levels, which are likely to cause an imbalance in the body's pH levels and result in gastrointestinal issues like acidity and heartburn.
+Oranges, lemon, sweet lime, grapefruit, among others, are examples of these fruits.
+These fruits are categorized as reflexogenic, which means that they are likely to cause or worsen reflux.

-Caffeinated beverages: Beverages like coffee and tea that have caffeine are bad for those who are prone to acidity.
-While caffeine tends to stimulate the release of gastrin, a hormone that secretes gastric juice important for digestion, too much of it can cause the lower esophageal sphincter to relax, causing the stomach acid to leak out, triggering acidity.
+Caffeinated beverages: Beverages like coffee and tea with caffeine are harmful to those prone to acidity.
+While caffeine tends to stimulate the release of gastrin, a hormone that secretes gastric juice necessary for digestion, too much of it can cause the lower esophageal sphincter to relax, causing the stomach acid to leak out, triggering acidity.

-Refined/white flour products: If you are prone to symptoms of acid reflux, then you either need to completely eliminate refined flour products like pasta, bread, biscuits, etc. from the diet or reduce their intake.
-At the time of refining the flour, all essential nutrients are removed, making the flour acidic in nature.
-Also, white flour contains little to no fibre, which congests the digestive system, making digestion slow and metabolism sluggish.
+Refined/white flour products: If you are prone to symptoms of acid reflux, then you either need to eliminate refined flour products like pasta, bread, biscuits, etc., from the diet or reduce their intake.
+When refining the flour, all essential nutrients are removed, making the flour acidic.
+Also, white flour contains little to no fiber, which congests the digestive system, making digestion slow and metabolism sluggish.

-High-Sugar Foods: Sugar alone doesn't trigger acidity but when combined with ingredients that do, can cause acidity and heartburn.
+High-Sugar Foods: Sugar alone doesn't trigger acidity, but when combined with ingredients that do, it can cause acidity and heartburn.
 Foods like cakes, chocolate, cookies, and other desserts are a few examples.

-Your diet can play an important role in either preventing or causing acidity.
-Knowing which foods to avoid in acidity and which to have is vital when it comes to managing or reducing the risk of acidity.
-Replace acidic foods with alkaline ones such as fruits and vegetables that are rich in dietary fibre, probiotics, and whole grains, among others.
+Your diet can play an essential role in either preventing or causing acidity.
+Knowing which foods to avoid acidity and which to have is vital for managing or reducing the risk of acidity.
+Replace acidic foods with alkaline ones such as fruits and vegetables rich in dietary fiber, probiotics, and whole grains.